 Homemade chocolate bark candy will keep in a tightly sealed container at room temperature for up to two weeks.

 If you live in a tropical environment or your house is very warm, you may need to transfer your homemade candy to the refrigerator to prevent melting.

 - 12 ounces dark chocolate melting wafers

-Pour mixture onto parchment paper.
+- Pour mixture onto parchment paper.
 Using a spatula, spread chocolate into a thin, even layer.
-Your bark should be about 1/4" thick and make about a 10 to 12 inch circle with no holes.
+Your bark should be about ¼" thick and make a 10 to 12 inch circle with no holes.

-Place cookie sheet into refrigerator to harden, about 10-15 minutes.
-Break into pieces and store in a sealed container for up to 2 weeks.
+- Place cookie sheet into refrigerator to harden, about 10-15 minutes.
+Break into pieces and store in a sealed container at room temperature for up to 2 weeks.